sterinaldi/ANUBIS/README.md

-# MUFFIN - Modelled-Unmodelled Fast & Flexible INference
+# ANUBIS - Astrophysical Nonparametrically Upgraded Bayesian Inference of Subpopulations

-[MUFFIN](https://github.com/sterinaldi/MUFFIN) implements the inference of a multivariate probability density given a set of samples and an (incomplete) parametric model.
+[ANUBIS](https://github.com/sterinaldi/ANUBIS) implements the inference of a multivariate probability density given a set of samples and an (incomplete) parametric model.
 The Heterogeneous Mixture Model, or HMM, is a finite mixture of parametric models augmented with DPGMM to capture the eventual features missed by the parametric model.

 To install this code, run `python setup.py install`.
 In some cases (like on clusters), it may happen that you do not have the permission to write in the default installation directory.
 In this case, run `python setup.py install --user`.